segmentio/segment-docs/src/connections/reverse-etl/system.md

 Teams | 1 million | Contact your sales representative to upgrade your plan to Business.
 Business | 50 x the number of [MTUs](/docs/guides/usage-and-billing/mtus-and-throughput/#what-is-an-mtu) <br>or .25 x the number of monthly API calls | Contact your sales rep to upgrade your plan.

 If you have a non-standard or high volume usage plan, you may have unique Reverse ETL limits or custom pricing.
+To see your Reverse ETL limits in the Segment app, select **Settings** then click **Usage & Billing**.

 ### Configuration limits